How to Dry Roof Areas Affected by Condensation

 Common humidity-reducing steps include:

-• Running bathroom exhaust fans during and after showers
+• Running bathroom exhaust fans during showers and for at least 20 minutes afterward

 Reducing humidity does not remove existing moisture immediately, but it prevents additional condensation from forming while drying begins.